gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Grappa Gas gave a low whistle.
 "The *tralpa* really isn't going to like this," he said.

-"Never mind the *tralpa*," Granna Fee replied.
+"Don't you worry about him," Granna Fee replied.
 "What do you think my daughter is going to say?"

 One of the soldiers spotted them a moment later.
 They were too far away to hear